By John Jamieson

 The CCFI is an independent, not-for-profit organization that brings together the players of today’s food system from growers, food companies and food processors to university researchers, NGOs, and retailers.
 The CCFI does not lobby or advocate for a brand or company.
 We bring together food-system leaders and consumers to engage in issues of trust, transparency and sustainability.

-Our 2021 research told us Canadians are interested in the big picture of the Canadian food system.
+The 2021 research told us Canadians are interested in the big picture of the Canadian food system.
 When we asked Canadians what their ideal food system would look like, the top answer was transparent, followed by a focus on healthy, nutritious food and equitable access to affordable food.

 Being curious about our food system is natural and being critical about our sources of information is healthy.
 Asking questions about the credibility, reliability and trustworthiness of the information we hear and read about is just plain smart.